A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 How the Convention for Persons with Disabilities Is Adopted Worldwide

-By July 2015, 157 countries had ratified the convention and 159 countries had signed it.
-Thus, the convention came to protect an estimated 80% of the world population.
-Surprisingly, the U.S. had not ratified the convention as of July 2016.
-Some U.S. lawmakers do not want to ratify the convention into the country.
+By March 2024, 191 states had ratified the convention and 164 had signed it.
+(A signature indicates an intention to ratify, but it does not immediately create legal obligations.)
+Thus, the convention came to protect more than 80% of the world's population.
+The U.S. has not ratified the convention as of May 2024 but did add its signature in July 2009.
+Some U.S. lawmakers do not want to ratify the convention.
 They contend that the U.S. has its own regulations for accessibility.
 The two main regulations in the U.S. are the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) passed in 1990.

 What Is Information and Communications Technology (ICT) Accessibility?